 - Frequently Asked Questions about Missouri's Clean Indoor Air Law

 - Missouri's Clean Indoor Air Law - Brochure

 Youth Tobacco Use Prevention

 Smoking threatens the health of thousands of young people in Missouri every year.
-Almost 11% of high school students in the state smoke.
+Almost 9% of high school students in Missouri smoke.

 Children and adolescents who smoke are less physically fit and have more respiratory illnesses than their peers who don’t smoke.
 Smoking during childhood is related to impaired lung growth, chronic coughing and wheezing.
 It also speeds up the decline of lung function during late adolescence and early adulthood.

 Youth who smoke often continue smoking into adulthood, which increases their risk for lung cancer, heart disease, stroke and other serious health problems.

 If the current rate of youth smoking continues, approximately 128,000 youth in Missouri will die prematurely.
 Because it is often difficult to stop smoking or using tobacco products, preventing youth from ever starting to use tobacco products is key to reducing tobacco use among Missourians of all ages.